AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/file-attachment.md

 >![NOTE]
 >
-> Submitting a malicious file by changing its type to an allowed file types format throws an error during form submission.
+> Submitting a file by changing its type to an allowed file types format throws an error during form submission.

 ### Help Content Tab {#help-content-tab}